 In the summer of 2018 the story has begun.
 Work has begun to bring the dream to reality.
-By late fall 2019, the first guests will pass through the revolving door on Main Street, to experience Hotel Windrow.
+By January 2020, the first guests will pass through the revolving door on Main Street, to experience Hotel Windrow.
 Whether you are inviting guests to visit, or are visitors yourselves, experience an unparalleled stay in the heart of Washington at Hotel Windrow.

 The concept of a windrow is simple in nature, yet more complex in our lives.

 Central Washington hay farmers labor over fields throughout the growing season, then cut their crops into long “windrows”, laid down perpendicular to the wind, to dry.
 These rows force hay into a period of “rest.”
 You see, everything rides on this critical period of rest for the crop.
 Bale the hay too early, and it’s not cured.
 Bale the hay too late, and you’ve bleached the hay.
 While carving out this time can be challenging for farmers, it is crucial to optimal production and overall success.
 Inspired by this idea, the Hotel Windrow team applied the concept to everyday life.